 Students take a total of six courses during the year — three courses each semester.
 All students are required to enroll in FA 210a/b Post Baccalaureate Studio, offered both fall and spring as well as FA 220a Post-Bacc Studio Critique in the Fall and FA 119b Professional Practice in Art in the Spring.
 Check out a list of courses that we offer.

 Brandeis faculty are deeply invested in the post-baccalaureate program.
 They are practicing artists who are familiar with the field and also committed to educating the next generation of artists.
 An important aspect of this program is the many opportunities for students to interact with the faculty.

-On a weekly basis, post-baccalaureate students gather with faculty to present and discuss their work at various stages in its development.
-Two to three students present their work every week in these sessions.
-These critiques are informal but are considered integral to the communal and creative exchange of the program.
+Post-baccalaureate students meet with the core faculty to present and discuss their work at various stages in its development.
+There is a midterm critique scheduled mid-semester and the final critique is scheduled after classes have finished.
+These critiques are considered integral to the communal and creative exchange of the program.
 They allow students to practice discussing their work in conversation with others and learn relevant discourse in relation to their work and its historical context in a contemporary landscape.

 Part of the curriculum includes studio visits with both Brandeis faculty and visiting artists that come to campus throughout the year.
-These individualized studio visits allow students to get comfortable receiving critique in his or her studio.
+These individualized studio visits allow students to get comfortable receiving critique in their studio.
 Furthermore, with six to eight visiting artists a year, students have a wide range of input on their work and receive many valuable perspectives.

 Faculty and visiting artists give lectures about their work and its recent developments.
 Additionally, post-baccalaureate students are invited to attend the many art-focused lectures happening around campus.
 Check out past artists who have come to Brandeis.
 The Rose Art Museum also hosts many well-known contemporary artists.